spectra-cluster/clustering-file-reader/README.md

 with the term "SPEC".
 The following fields are:

 1. spectrum's id
+  * The spectrum id supports a special format to encode more detailed information about the spectrum's origin: `#file=test.mgf#index=120#title=The original title`.
+For MGF and index-based files the index must be 0-based.
 2. whether this spectrum was identified as the most common peptide in the cluster ("true" / "false")
 3. The identified sequence.
 If multiple ranks are reported, sequences must be sorted by rank and delimited by an ","
 4. Spectrum's precursor's m/z